Plymatea/SimpleMembership/Journal.md

 #### 2022.05.18
 * 10:25 - I'm going to work on that newMemberForm and see if I can get it to populate after authentication
+* 13:41 - WIP on the newMemberForm.
+The form itself took awhile just to plug and play the fields.
+I'm stuck atm using the form to make a PUT request to the database.
+HTML forms cannot make PUT requests... trying to find a way to make it happen.
+* 20:03 - Spend the entire afternoon trying to figure how to submit the editMemberForm with a PUT request.
+I was just about there for hours and hours.
+I just needed a event.preventDefault call at the top.
+I circled around that for quite a while.
+I also learned there is a console setting to persist the console through a url redirect.
+That is really handy here!
+I did manage to get my presentation outline complete as well.
+So I'm prepped for tomorrow.